Working in Government

 Your employer will need to see the original documents (such as passport, birth certificate or citizenship certificate), as evidence of your right to work.
 Note that the Victorian Government supports the sponsorship of temporary overseas employees and skilled migration, for certain occupations.

-Visit the Australian Department of Immigration and Citizenship for more information.
+Visit the Australian Department of Immigration and Border Protection for more information.

 Please also note that ex-Victorian public servants, who accepted voluntary departure packages from a Government organisation, cannot seek work in government, or do work of any kind with any Victorian public sector agency, for at least three calendar years from their resignation or retirement date.